tomBialick/FNMA_class_project/README.md

   * Run npm install (to verify all dependencies are installed)
   * config.json values are not default (host_info, database)
   * change the start_server.sh file to be set for the right OS
+  * change line 10 in public/index.html to reflect the correct host url

 ## Running